Connecticut Labor Laws Guide

 Currently, it has been expanded to include:

-Employers must offer this type of leave to employees who act as volunteer firefighters, ambulance drivers, and other emergency response positions.
+Emergency response leave — Employers must offer this type of leave to employees who act as volunteer firefighters, ambulance drivers, and other emergency response personnel.

 A proof will be required, in the form of a letter from the supervisor or an institution where the employee performed the emergency work.